akash-network/community/wg-gpu/GPU-AI-Incentivized-Testnet.md

 # Akash Network - Incentivized Testnet for running AI workloads on GPU providers

-Tentative Timeline (may be delayed by a week): June 5, 2023 - June 23, 2023
+Tentative Timeline (may be delayed by a week): June 5, 2023 through June 25, 2023

 ## Goals